 The Reserve Officers' Training Corps is under the administrative and academic supervision of the College of Arts and Sciences.
 Army ROTC (Military Science) courses are indicated by the prefix MS; Air Force ROTC (Aerospace Studies) courses are indicated by the prefix AS.
 All ROTC courses are bona fide University courses.
 The total number of ROTC hours allowed as elective credit toward a specific degree varies.
-Most schools and colleges at the University accept six (6) or more hours of ROTC courses are options for meeting social/behavioral science core requirements.
+Most schools and colleges at the University accept six (6) or more hours of ROTC courses offered toward degrees conferred.
+The advanced ROTC courses are options for meeting social/behavioral science core requirements.
 A student should contact the appropriate college, school, or department to determine allowable ROTC course credit toward a particular degree.